 A unicast transmission is always meant for just one receiving address.

-At the Ethernet level, this is done by looking at a special bit in the destination MAC address.
 If the least significant bit in the first octet of a destination address is set to zero, it means that Ethernet frame is intended for only the destination address.

 This means it would be sent to all devices on the collision domain, but only actually received and processed by the intended destination.